 - Official transcripts from all colleges attended (excluding dual enrollment courses which have gone toward high school graduation credit).

-- The Mid-Term Report, if you are applying while currently enrolled elsewhere.
-Use the form provided by the Transfer Common Application.
+- The Common Application Mid-Term Report (PDF), if you are applying while currently enrolled elsewhere.

 - Complete high school transcript(s).
 You may choose to use the Final Report form provided by the Transfer Common Application (recommended for students in their first year of college).